HSL 4: Route

 The high-speed HSL 4 begins just north of Antwerp, at a connection with the Antwerp–Lage Zwaluwe railway near Luchtbal station, and runs for 35.9 km to the Dutch border.

 From Brussels to Antwerp

 Though HSL4 begins in Antwerp, it is part of a Paris-Brussels-Amsterdam corridor.
-High speed trains like Thalys, upon departing Brussels for Amsterdam, first use the existing, conventional track, electrified at 3 kV DC.
+High speed trains like Eurostar (formerly Thalys), upon departing Brussels for Amsterdam, first use the existing, conventional track, electrified at 3 kV DC.

 From Brussels South station, trains travel northwards through the Brussels-Central and Brussels-North stations.
 At Schaarbeek the line splits in two; the eastern branch continues to Liège and the German border, the northern branch towards Antwerp and the Dutch border.
 Between Brussels and Antwerp (47 km), trains travel at 160 km/h on line 25N and then the upgraded existing line 25 (with the exception of a few segments where a speed limit of 100-120 km/h is imposed).